-This recipe is a take on traditional Sicilian arancini rice balls by turning it into an easy-to-make casserole of arborio rice stuffed with ground beef and peas.
+This recipe has the great taste of traditional Sicilian arancini rice balls but in an easy-to-make casserole of arborio rice stuffed with meat and peas.
 Delicious!

 I am a huge fan of Arancini.
 If you aren’t familiar with arancini, it is a traditional Sicilian dish.
 They are rice balls that are stuffed with meat, cheese, and peas, then coated with egg and breadcrumbs and deep-fried.

 Growing up, I remember one of my Sicilian father’s favorite meals was a rice casserole.
 It was rice mixed with sauce and tiny meatballs.
 It was in remembering that dish that gave me the idea to see if an arancini casserole would work.

-As much as I love eating the rice balls the traditional way, I have to cut back on fried foods, so with this recipe, I am able to enjoy the great taste of arancini but in the form of a casserole – no deep frying required – and it is gluten-free.
+As much as I love eating rice balls the traditional way, I have to cut back on fried foods.
+With this recipe, I am able to enjoy the great taste of arancini but in the form of a casserole – no deep frying required – and it is gluten-free.

 This blog post contains affiliate links.
 Read my full disclosure here.